zhdk/tpf-installers/tpf-tools-intermediate/_readme.md

+# tpf-tools-intermediate
-## Institute for Computer Music and Sound Technology (ICST) / Zurich University of the Arts
+Institute for Computer Music and Sound Technology (ICST) / Zurich University of the Arts

 -----

 ‘tpf-tools-intermediate’ is a bundle of low-latency, bidirectional, multichannel audio and video transmission tools.
 Version 1.1.1 is compatible with macOS 10.14+ (only Intel).